-A new Tracking Language Access Indicators screen has recently been added to POS.
-This new screen allows POS to track the servicing of LESA applicants/participants.
+The POS Tracking Language Access Indicators screen allows POS to track the servicing of LEP applicants/participants.
 The Tracking Language Access Indicators screen will capture the following applicant/participant information:

 - Type of interview (in-person or via telephone); - Preferred language for speaking; - Preferred language for receiving written notices; - Interpreter services needed (yes or no); and - Type of interpreter services being used.